Testing EF Core in Memory using SQLite

 • Gérald Barré

-A good practice is to test your software.
-EF Core provides an In-Memory provider to easily test your code without an actual database.
-However, this provider acts differently from a relational database.
-Here's an extract from the documentation
+Testing your software is essential.
+EF Core provides an InMemory provider to test your code without a real database.
+However, this provider behaves differently from a relational database.
+Here is an extract from the documentation

 EF Core database providers do not have to be relational databases.
 InMemory is designed to be a general-purpose database for testing, and is not designed to mimic a relational database.